Melatonin is a naturally occurring hormone that’s associated with sleep, but did you know current research also shows it may help with hair growth?

 While our bodies do naturally produce this hormone, there are over-the-counter supplements available for individuals with insomnia.
 A low dose of the supplement, when taken orally, can promote healthy sleep patterns.

 Interestingly, melatonin has also been shown to positively benefit hair growth in individuals with hair loss.

 While the exact mechanism for melatonin’s effects on hair growth aren’t known, we do know a few things about the hormone based on recent scientific findings.

 There are three main phases within the hair growth cycle.
 They are:

 In individuals with Androgenetic Alopecia (AGA), sensitivity to DHT can lead to miniaturization of the hair follicle.
 This occurs due to inflammation, and the hair strand is no longer able to protrude from the follicle.

-This shortens the anagen phase and leads to hair loss associated with the condition.
+This shortens the anagen phase and leads to hair follicle miniaturization associated with the condition.